 The bylaws of PRECorp are adopted and amended by its member-owners.
 The following links will guide you to the several Articles related to the governance of the cooperative.
-These bylaws were most recently amended on May 17, 2016.
+These bylaws were most recently amended in July 2019.

 Table of Contents